 You can extend the activity by entering a term and then looking at the bottom of the page.
 There you'll see a list of "searches related to" your search term.
-They will differ partly from what came up in Autocomplete.
+They will differ somewhat from what came up in Autocomplete.
 Just use them the same way.

 But wait.
 Coming up with keywords is only part of the process.
 How are you going to determine what you are likely to be able to rank for?

 Volume is key.
 So add the Keywords Everywhere extension to Google Chrome.
 It's a nifty tool that saves you a lot of work.
 Once it's installed, your Google searches will include search volume per month, cost-per-click, and a competition score for every keyword you enter into Google.
 It's not perfect, but the results are good enough for most purposes.
 It's a labor-saving tool that can be of great help in figuring out what you should go for.

 Think about how big your business is and how much traffic you attract.
 Try to be honest with yourself about what you are likely to have some luck ranking for given your competition.
 If you're in a field with lots of people trying to rank for the same search terms, you'll need to go further out along the long tail to be competitive.
 Consider focusing on keywords with less than around 200-300 total monthly volume, or even lower if you still don't have a lot of content or traffic.
 But you do want the volume to be above zero.

 Also, remember that the first page of Google gets the overwhelming percentage of clicks.
 You want to shoot for the first page if you can.
 That means less common, less difficult long tail keywords.